dinanajiarch/dina_website/content/collection/tips-and-tricks-in-r/index.markdown

 date: 2021-12-14
 author: 'Dina Arch'
 subtitle: A series of functions that could be useful when preparing your dataset for analysis.
+excerpt: A series of R functions that could be useful when preparing your dataset for analysis.
 weight: 3
 draft: false
 images: